 The Presidio Trust has identified this position as subject to a standard employment background investigation which shall consist of a review of applicable county, state and Federal criminal and civil records, state bankruptcy indexes, and a credit report.
 An individual's granting of a background investigation and resulting report is voluntary, however, employment is contingent upon the successful completion of the investigation.
 The Trust may refuse to hire an individual, rescind an offer of employment, or review and terminate the employment of a current employee who does not successfully complete a background investigation.

 This position requires the completion of the U.S. Office of Government Ethics (OGE) Form 278, Public Financial Disclosure Report, both as a New Entrant into the position and annually thereafter.
 The purpose of the financial disclosure system is to assist employees and their agencies in avoiding conflicts between official duties and private financial interests or affiliations.

-To apply, submit your resume and a cover letter, including your veterans status, to firstname.lastname@example.org, or mail to Human Resources, Presidio Trust, P.O.
-Box 29052, San Francisco, CA 94129-0052.
-You may contact Human Resources Monday-Friday, 8 am – 5 pm if you need additional information at (415) 561-5300.
+The Presidio Trust is an equal opportunity employer, offering a competitive benefits package.
+To apply, submit your resume and a cover letter, including your veterans status, to firstname.lastname@example.org, or mail to Employee Support Services, Presidio Trust, P.O.
+Box 29052, San Francisco, CA 94129-0052 (you do not need to submit an Employment Application).
+You may contact Employee Support Services Monday-Friday, 8 am – 5 pm if you need additional information at (415) 561-5300.